 CCA Practices and Meetings

-Pupils have CCA Practice/Meeting once a week for about two hours on Tuesdays either from 2.15pm to 4.15pm or from 3.30pm to 5.30pm.
+Pupils have CCA Practice/Meeting once a week for about one and a half hours on Tuesday’s morning during curriculum hours between 8am to 9.30am (subject to changes).
 For some CCAs which require more practices to develop competency in skills or to prepare for competitions, pupils have to attend practices twice a week.
-The second practice is on Thursdays at 3.30pm after supplementary and remedial lessons.
+The second practice is on Friday’s afternoon between 2pm to 4pm.
 CCA are conducted in the school.

 CCA practices/meetings will stand down 2 weeks before the examinations and resume after the examinations.